-The autofocus motor is nice and quiet, but it isn’t very fast, and it sometimes gets confused and hunts around a little bit.
+The autofocus motor is nice and quiet, but it isn’t very fast, and it sometimes gets confused and hunts around a bit.

 The only problem is some quite prominent chromatic aberration on contrasting edges.

-There’s some fairly strong purple highlighting.
+There’s some reasonably strong purple highlighting.

 But aside from that, the lens contrast levels are very nice, and you’re getting a great-looking image.

-The lens displays an amount of barrel distortion, which is basically negligible; vignetting at F2 is not very strong.
+The lens displays an amount of barrel distortion, which is negligible; vignetting at F2 is not very strong.
 If you stopped down to f 2.8, it goes away.

 This is a very nice performance, and this lens can give you a very out-of-focus background when the aperture is as wide as F2.